 Carey completed two years in the education program at the University of Manitoba.
 One day each week, he worked in an elementary school.
-And while he believed it was honourable to be a teacher, he soon discovered that it was more difficult than he ever imagined.
-“I found it a lot easier to have fun with these kids than to be any type of authoritative figure,” says Carey.
+And while he believes it’s honourable to be a teacher, he found that for himself, the profession was not the right fit.
+“I found it a lot easier to have fun with the kids than be any type of authoritative figure.”

-During a strike at the university, he left school.
-His father gave him a full time job at the agency.
+During a strike at the university, he left.
+His father gave him a full time job at his agency.

-Not long after, Carey sat in the dark auditorium of the Winnipeg Art Gallery to watch the Cannes Lions Film Festival of television commercials .
-He was inspired, but he compared what he was writing to what he saw on screen and realized that he was “terrible” in comparison.
+Not long after that, Carey found himself in a dark auditorium at the Winnipeg Art Gallery to watch television commercials for the Cannes Lions Film Festival.
+He was inspired, but he compared what he was writing to what he saw on screen and realized that his work was “terrible” by comparison.

-At the same time, a family friend returned from Humber College’s copywriting program in Ontario.
+Around that time, a family friend had returned from Humber College’s copywriting program in Ontario.
 She spoke highly of the course, and within a month, Carey had enrolled in the program and moved to Toronto.

-While on a job placement at now defunct agency Harrod & Mirlin/fcb in Toronto, Carey was invited to work as a junior copywriter for Palmer Jarvis DDB back in Winnipeg.
-There, he met and worked with Ron Sawchuk, who is today MCG’s vice president of creative services, and Maureen Lisi, MCG’s director of client services.
+While on a job placement at now defunct agency Harrod & Mirlin/fcb in Toronto, Carey was invited to work as a junior copywriter for Palmer Jarvis DDB in Winnipeg.
+There, he met and worked with Ron Sawchuk, who today is McKim’s vice president of creative services.

 Carey’s ability to hone in on key issues was one of the first things I noticed about him, and it’s definitely a skill I envy.
 After a lifetime in and around the business, he has a unique ability to put himself in the audience’s shoes and see straight to the heart of a campaign.

-When I first started at MCG in 2010, Carey quickly taught me two things that my college advertising program did not:
+When I first started at the agency in 2010, Carey quickly taught me two things that my college advertising program did not: